jorge-crespo-cedeno/RoboND-Perception-Project/writeup.md

 ### Pick and Place Setup

+The code of the project can be found in the pr2_robot/scripts/project.py

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.

 ##### World 1